bylinina/augustinian_babylm/README.md

 I asked whether the shrinking late-training advantage could be preserved by continually mixing the visual embeddings back in during training.
-The embedding dynamics say no — and explain the effect's persistence instead (`eval/drift_diagnostic.py`).
+The embedding dynamics suggest a negative answer — and explain the effect's persistence (`eval/drift_diagnostic.py`).
 Seeded embeddings abandon their visual anchors almost entirely (mean cosine to init: 1.00 at 1M words → 0.15 at 100M), and per-word drift is uncorrelated with per-word advantage change (r = −0.02): the